Buildstarted/buildstarted.com/_posts/2013-12-16-javascript-view-engine-for-aspnet.md

 We have a little bit of meta data here.
 Most are fairly obvious.
 Extensions is an array of view filename extensions to look for. `includes` is an array of javascript files required to execute this engine against templates. `template` is the actual javascript rendering call.
 It's different for each engine.
 You must wrap the template function with the `new Template` constructor.
 This will tell the view engine how to execute the view.

 One "gotcha" is that these are run **on the server**.
 As such you don't have the ability to manipulate the dom or output to the console or any other things you can do on a client/browser templating engine.

+You can check out the code on my github repo at (https://github.com/Buildstarted/Javascript.ViewEngines).
+I'll be creating a [Nuget](https://nuget.org) package soon as there are some issues between x86 and x64.

+-Ben Dornis